 NFCR-affiliated scientist Dr. W.K.
-Alfred Yung focuses his research on drugs that target a gene called PI3K, which is a key factor in about 30% of GBM cases.
+Alfred Yung focused his research on drugs that target a gene called PI3K, which is a key factor in about 30% of GBM cases.
 To identify potential targets for drug development, his team collected glioma stem cells (GSCs) from GBM patients and developed a special panel of cell lines to investigate patterns of resistance to P13K inhibitors.
 Results from the P13K studies have shown GSCs contain increased levels of Wee-1, a protein that controls cell division and growth.
 Combination of a P13K inhibitor and a Wee-1 inhibitor resulted in greater inhibition of cell growth and the cancer cells were induced into cell suicide.
 Similar benefits with this combination treatment were observed in complex GBM tumor models.
 These findings reveal molecular targets and designs for combination therapies that could lead to new treatments for GBM patients.